-Term Meaning Clear path of travel The area of the footway maintained for safe and equitable pedestrian circulation that is free from obstructions and assists in wayfinding and navigation.
+Meaning The area of the footway maintained for safe and equitable pedestrian circulation that is free from obstructions and assists in wayfinding and navigation.
 Also referred to as the continuous accessible path of travel, which is defined by the Australian Human Rights Commission as: An uninterrupted route to and within an area providing access to all features, services and facilities.
 It should not incorporate any step, stairway, turnstile, revolving door, escalator, hazard or other obstacle or impediment that would prevent it from being safely negotiated by people with disability.
-Exempt development Development that does not need development consent under the Environmental Planning and Assessment Act 1979 , but which may still need some other approval.
-At the time of adoption, the State Environmental Planning Policy (Exempt and Complying Codes) 2008 makes footway dining exempt development if it is: a) carried out in accordance with an approval granted under section 125 of the Roads Act 1993, including in accordance with any hours of operation to which the approval is subject, and b) carried out in accordance with any approval granted under section 68 of the Local Government Act 1993. c) not under an awning, or under an awning that is BCA-compliant.
-Outdoor dining Dining on the public footway, associated with an approved food and drink premises.
-Also sometimes referred to as footway dining or footway restaurant.
-Public footway That part of a road that is set aside or formed as a path or way for pedestrian traffic, whether or not it may also be used by bicycle traffic.
-Food and drink premises Food and drink premises are premises that are used for the preparation and retail sale of food or drink (or both) for immediate consumption on or off the premises, and includes any of the following-
+Development that does not need development consent under the Environmental Planning and Assessment Act 1979 , but which may still need some other approval.
+At the time of adoption, the State Environmental Planning Policy (Exempt and Complying Codes) 2008 makes footway dining exempt development if it is: a) not associated with a pub or a small bar, and b) carried out in accordance with an approval granted under section 125 of the Roads Act 1993, including in accordance with any hours of operation to which the approval is subject, and c) carried out in accordance with any approval granted under section 68 of the Local Government Act 1993 .
+As defined by the local environmental plan, food and drink premises means premises that are used for the preparation and retail sale of food or drink (or both) for immediate consumption on or off the premises, and includes any of the following - a) a restaurant or cafe, b) take away food and drink premises, c) a pub, d) a small bar.
+Dining on the public road, including the footway, associated with an approved food and drink premises.
+That part of a road that is set aside or formed as a path or way for pedestrian traffic, whether or not it may also be used by bicycle traffic.

-Term Meaning

-(a) a restaurant or café,

-(b) a take away food and drink premises,

-(c) a pub,

-(d) a small bar.